Aspherical manifolds, Mellin transformation and a question of Bobadilla-Koll\'{a}r: Introduction

 Our approach to proving Theorem \ref{ti} relies on the theory of perverse sheaves and derived calculus (for an introduction to these techniques, see, e.g., \cite{Di2, Ma}).
 Let us mention here the main ideas of the proof.
-First note that a proper map $f:X \to Y$ of smooth complex algebraic varieties is a $\bZ$-homology fiber bundle if and only if the higher derived pushforwards $R^if_*\Z_X$ are locally constant sheaves on $Y$.
-If this is the case, we say that the constructible complex $Rf_*\Z_X$ is locally constant.
-(Similar considerations apply to rational coefficients.)
-Such complexes are introduced and characterized in Section \ref{locc}.
+First note that a proper map $f:X \to Y$ of smooth complex algebraic varieties is an $\dR$-homology fiber bundle if and only if the sheaves $R^if_*\dR_X$ are locally constant on $Y$ for all $i \geq 0$.
+If this is the case, we say that the constructible complex $Rf_*\dR_X$ is locally constant.
+Such complexes are characterized in Section \ref{locc}.

 To answer the homological version of Question \ref{q4}, in Section \ref{mel} we first introduce and study the properties of a nonabelian version of the Mellin transformation considered in \cite{LMWc,LMWd}, see Definition~\ref{def6}.
+Mellin transformations are the topological counterparts of the more classical Fourier-Mukai transforms in algebraic geometry.

 A positive answer to the rational Bobadilla--Koll\'ar question can be given for any aspherical projective manifold with an ample cotangent bundle (e.g., a compact ball quotient) by using the decomposition theorem and positivity results for Chern classes of ample vector bundles (cf. Section \ref{nef}).
 For the integral version, we have to also work with fields of positive characteristics.
 A positive answer to the integral Bobadilla--Koll\'ar question for abelian varieties is given in Section \ref{sec5}, and it relies on a key non-vanishing property of the Mellin transformation (see Proposition \ref{prop_nonzero}), which is proved using characteristic cycles and the geometry of abelian varieties.